haochenhc/haochenhc.github.io/_pages/painting.md

   #    <p>Your City, State 12345</p>
 ---

-Opportunities are now open for motivated PhD, Master's, and undergraduate students to join our Lab.
+Opportunities are now open for motivated PhD, Master's, and undergraduate students to join our lab.
 Please reach out!